CookPaddy

 10. 10

-If using sauce, be mindful of salt content and adjust the overall seasoning accordingly.
+If adding a sauce, be mindful of the salt quantity and adjust the overall seasoning to taste.

 Tips

-For thin asparagus, 2 tbsp water is sufficient, but for thicker or extra-thick spears, extend the cooking time slightly or add about 1 tbsp more water if needed.
-If using a waterless cookware, about 1 tbsp of water is enough.
+For slightly thin asparagus, 2 tbsp of water is enough.
+For thick or extra-thick spears, extend the cooking time slightly, and add about 1 extra tbsp of water if needed.
+If using a waterless (anhydrous) pot, about 1 tbsp of water should be sufficient.

 Nutrition